needle-mirror/com.unity.sentis/Documentation~/access-tensor-data-directly.md

 # Access tensor data directly

-To avoid having to do a slow readback of a tensor from a device when you want to access a tensor, or when you need to pass a tensor between multiple models, you can read from and write to the tensor underlying native data directly instead.
+To avoid having to do a slow readback of a tensor from a device when accessing or passing it between multiple models, opt to directly read from and write to the tensor's underlying native data.

 Refer to [Tensor fundamentals in Sentis](tensor-fundamentals.md#memory-location) for more information about how Sentis stores tensor data.

 ## Check where the data for a tensor is stored

 Use the `dataOnBackend.backendType` property of a tensor to check where the tensor data is stored.
-The property is either `CPU`, `GPUPixel` or `GPUCompute`.
+The property is either `CPU`, `GPUPixel`, or `GPUCompute`.

 For example: